skistz/predix-ui.github.io/_pages/develop/frameworks/vue.md

 1. Install the bower CLI tool via npm in your shell of choice: `$ npm install -g bower`
 2. Open your app directory in your shell.
 Run `$ bower init` to create a `bower.json` file that lists your dependencies
 3. Add `bower_components` to your `.gitignore` file.
 Its recommended that you do not check in your bower components, and instead install them locally during development and add installation as a step in your CI/CD process for test, QA, and production environment.
-This helpers ensure your dependencies stay up-to-date as new patches and updates are made available.
+This helps ensure your dependencies stay up-to-date as new patches and updates are made available.
 4. Run `$ bower install --save px-[compononent-name]` to install components in your app, or `$ bower install —save-dev px-[css-name]` to install SCSS modules in your app.
 5. The resulting components will be placed in the `bower_components/` directory in the root of your app by default.
 Add a `.bowerrc` file to the root of your app with the following JSON to install components somewhere else: